MinchanJeong/CooPy/README.md

-# Managing Chain of Operations with Python
+# CooPy: Managing Chain of Operations with Python

 ## Repository Purpose
 This repository enhances task management in Python by facilitating the execution of interconnected operations across various configurations.